-In developing any industry guideline or company policies for family violence; service providers should be required to consider family violence before referring a debt to a debt collector.
-Better family violence training for staff is also likely led to better outcomes for victims of violence.
+In developing any industry guideline or company policies for family violence, service providers should be required to consider family violence before referring a debt to a debt collector.
+Improved family violence training for staff will lead to better outcomes for victims of violence.